hanjo-synth/MDPatch/Readme.md

 **Machinedrum Randomizer** is a powerful and flexible MIDI CC randomizer for the **Elektron Machinedrum** (or any CC-capable synth).
 Built for fast sonic experimentation and live performance, it allows direct access to every track and MIDI CC group through a responsive UI.

-**Authors:** HANJO – Tokyo, Japan & Synthetic Juddah – Ural Mountains, Russia
+**Authors:** HANJO – Tokyo, Japan & SyntheticJudah – Ural Mountains, Russia

 ![Machinedrum Randomizer Screenshot](./MDPatch.png)